Make a Positive Transition from Parents’ Room to Own (5 Tips)

 It can be challenging for children to transition from living with their parents to living independently.
 One way to help them transition is by allowing them to plan and organize their belongings so that everything has a place.

-• Help your child create a “go-to” spot for each category of belongings, such as a dresser drawer for clothes, a shelf in the closet for shoes, or a storage bin in the basement for toys.
-This will make it easy for them to quickly find anything they need without having to search through piles of clothing, shoes, and toys everywhere else in the house.
+- Help your child create a “go-to” spot for each category of belongings, such as a dresser drawer for clothes, a shelf in the closet for shoes, or a storage bin in the basement for toys.
+This will make it easy for them to quickly find anything they need without searching through piles of clothing, shoes, and toys everywhere in the house.

-• Allow your child some independence in organizing and cleaning up, but be there to offer feedback and guidance when needed.
-This will help ensure that your child makes the positive transition from parent’s room to their own successfully.
+- Allow your child some independence in organizing and cleaning up, but be there to offer feedback and guidance when needed.
+This will help ensure that your child transitions from their parent’s room to their success.

 Talk

-Talk to them about any anxieties or concerns they may have about the transition from parent’s room to their own and help to address any worries they have.
+Talk to them about any anxieties or concerns they may have about the transition from their parent’s room to their own, and help to address any worries they have.

 When a child is ready to transition from living in the parents’ room to their own, it can be an exciting and daunting experience.